 Measure things like application latency, requests per sec, error percentage and see your top endpoints

-Flamegraphs for distributed tracing
+Flamegraphs for traces

 Flamegraphs showing exact duration taken by each spans - a concept of distributed tracing